GrzegorzKozub/toys/README.md

 - Decrease refresh rate to 120 Hz and try to lock 120 FPS
 - Increase the lower VRR range imit from 48 to 80 Hz using CRU

-*LG 27GP950-B* was calibrated for *Gamer 1* profile, brightness set to 10 (about 130 nits) and gamma mode 2 selected.
-Hardware calibration resulted in the RGB settings of 50 50 47.
-Software calibration is stored in the ICC profile `27gp950-b.10.icm`.
-Not relevant for calibration, contrast looks best at 70.

-TFT Central provided `27gp950-b.6.icm` ICC profile was created for *Gamer 1* profile, brightness set to 6, RGB settings at 50 48 45 and the contrast of 70.

 *Asus PG32UCDM* settings

 - Gaming